iLib-js/ilib-mono/README.md

 - the text is encoded in UTF-8

 Specifically, no assumption is made as to the format of the file, making it equally possible to load json files, csv files, or yaml files.
+The contents are returned as a string, and it is up to the caller to interpret the format of that string with the appropriate parser.

 Full JS Docs
 --------------------